-We accept PPO, HMO, and Medicare supplement insurance plans from the following carriers: Aetna, Anthem Blue Cross, Blue Shield, Cigna, Health Net, Oscar, United
+We currently accept Medicare, and PPO plans from the following insurance companies: Aetna, Anthem Blue Cross, Blue Shield, Cigna, Health Net, Oscar, United Healthcare.

 Patients are typically seen in our practice by referral from another physician.
 However, patients interested in regenerative medicine consultations and treatments for sports injuries do not require a referral.
 Patients with accepted insurance plans or self-pay may be self-referred.

 Regardless of the type of appointment, please have your valid picture ID, insurance information, and form of payment in hand.
 We collect all co-pays at the time of your visit and only accept credit card.